Spem, the philosopher's conlang

 Although I don't plan to grammatically distinguish the two I think we should still have a custom for it.
 If there's a custom then whether the custom is followed can be used to convey additional information, such as reversing the order being used to emphasize.

-I've developed the de facto standard of adjectives-first, but I'm open to having my mind changed in the comments.
+I've developed the de facto standard of adjectives-first, but I'm open to having my mind changed.